milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/ebay-cookie-notice?id=4267.md

 With regard to the use of advertising-related or personalization-related technologies, you have the following options:

-Users in the European Economic Area ("EEA"), Switzerland and the UK You can visit our dedicated settings page - opens in new window or tab to determine whether you consent to the use of cookies and similar technologies by our third-party partners for advertising and content personalization, measurement and analytics purposes.
+Users in the European Economic Area ("EEA"), Switzerland and the UK You can visit our dedicated settings page- opens in new window or tab to determine whether you consent to the use of cookies and similar technologies by our third-party partners for advertising and content personalization, measurement and analytics purposes.
 Withdrawing consent: You can also withdraw your consent at any time with effect for the future.

 All other users
-You can visit our advertising preferences page - opens in new window or tab (AdChoice) to adjust the settings for the usage of your eBay activity for customized advertising purposes.
+You can visit our advertising preferences page- opens in new window or tab (AdChoice) to adjust the settings for the usage of your eBay activity for customized advertising purposes.

 Learn more
 4. Do Not Track

 California law requires us to let you know how we respond to web browser Do Not Track (DNT) signals.
 Because there currently isn't an industry or legal standard for recognizing or honoring DNT signals, we don't respond to them at this time.
 We await the result of work by the privacy community and industry to determine when such a response is appropriate and what form it should take.

-Was this article helpful?
+Was this article helpful for you?

 You might also be interested in: